-- Stops ovaries from releasing an egg. - Thickens the mucus at the entrance to the womb (cervix) to stop sperm from moving into the uterus. - Thins the lining of the uterus to stop a fertilised egg implanting.
+- Stops ovaries from releasing an egg. - Thickens the mucus at the entrance to the uterus (cervix) to stop sperm from moving into the uterus.

-The Pill is 99.7% effective if it is taken perfectly, but in real life it can be less effective (91%) because pills can be forgotten or missed.
+The Pill is 99.7% effective at preventing pregnancy if it is taken perfectly, but in real life it can be less effective (91%) because pills can be forgotten or missed.

-- Periods usually become lighter, more regular and less painful. - Some women use the Pill to skip their periods altogether - Acne often improves. - Symptoms of premenstrual syndrome (PMS), such as mood changes before a period, may improve or go completely.
+- Periods usually become lighter, more regular and less painful. - Some women use the Pill to skip their periods altogether. - Acne often improves. - Symptoms of premenstrual syndrome (PMS), such as mood changes before a period, may improve or go completely. - Some Pills are cheaper than others.

-- The Pill does not protect against STIs but can be used at the same time as condoms - You must remember to take the Pill every day.
-If you have difficulty remembering, you may prefer a long acting reversible contraceptive such as the contraceptive implant - The Pill will not work properly if you: - are taking certain other medications at the same time (ask your doctor) - forget to take it - get vomiting or severe diarrhoea
+- The Pill does not protect against STIs but can be used at the same time as condoms. - You must remember to take the Pill every day.
+If you have difficulty remembering, you may want to set a daily reminder or alarm on your phone.
+Alternatively, you may prefer a long acting reversible contraceptive that you don't need to remember to take, such as the contraceptive implant. - The Pill will not work properly if you - are taking certain medication at the same time (ask your doctor) - forget to take it - are vomiting or have severe diarrhoea experience: